-Debtors' prisons are a thing of the past.
-Usually, you cannot go to jail just because you don't pay your debts or bills.
-However, there are a few situations when you might face jail time in connection with a debt.
+Debtors' prisons are a thing of the past; usually, you can't go to jail just because you don't pay your debts or bills.
+But in a few situations, you might face jail time in connection with a debt, like if you:

 A court can order you to serve some jail time if you willfully violate a court order.
-This can occur in many contexts (for example, a newspaper reporter refusing to turn over her sources).
+This can occur in many contexts—for example, a newspaper reporter refusing to turn over sources.

-In the debt context this most frequently comes into play with court-ordered child support payments.
-If the person receiving the child support (for example, your ex-spouse) requests a court hearing because of your nonpayment, and the judge finds that you could have paid child support, but didn't, the court could order jail time.
+In the debt context, jail time for willfully violating a court order most frequently comes into play with court-ordered child support payments.
+If the person receiving the child support (like your ex-spouse) requests a court hearing because of your nonpayment, and the judge finds that you could have paid child support, but didn't, the court could order jail time.

 Refusing to pay income taxes is a crime.
-If you are prosecuted and convicted, you could go to jail.
+If you're prosecuted and convicted, you could go to jail.

 A "debtor's examination" is a procedure where a judgment creditor, with court approval, orders you to come to court and answer questions about your property and finances.
 If you don't show up when ordered to do so, you could face jail time.

 Unfortunately, the tactic of deliberately using debtors' exams to force debtors into jail is on the upswing.

 If you're having trouble managing your debt, are receiving harassing calls or letters from a debt collector, or have questions about a debtor's examination, consider talking to an attorney to find out about options in your particular circumstances.